 Here's a summary of the updates:

 - Heel — While the heel of this shoe still features the zero-drop construction and high-density Powerheel technology (which we really liked in the original version), Inov-8 has updated the heel lock construction with weight-lifting in mind.
-We've contacted them for more details about how they did this and will post here when we know more.

 - Overlay Construction — The updated version of this shoe features a new welded overlay construction on the top of the foot, which supposedly reduced weight while maintaining the snug fit.
-We're interested to see how this changes things!
+We're interested to see how this changes things.

 It's hard to make a minimalist shoe and not provide a substantial level of sensitivity.
-With the inclusion of the new multi-directional MetaFlex technology, these shoes work really well in quick dynamic movements.
+With the inclusion of the new multi-directional MetaFlex technology, these shoes perform well during quick dynamic movements.
 You can feel the flexibility of the sole as the shoe contours to your foot and bends with it in whatever exercise you are performing.
 Additionally, the design of the treads provides a lot of great traction, so your foot doesn't slip out from under you when you happen to be in the heat of a workout.